gurmanbh/shipping/README.md

 # Network Data Viz

-A network analysis visualization for a shipping magnate.
+A network analysis visualization to see connections of people and organizations with a shipping magnate.